 - urinary tract infections (UTIs)

-When you talk to your doctor, it is helpful for you to be aware of the following:
+When you talk to your doctor, it’s helpful to be aware of the following:

 - when the symptoms started

-- qualities of the pain (if it’s dull, sharp, occurring off and on, or travels to another area)
+- the qualities of the pain, or whether it’s dull, sharp, occurring off and on, or travels to another area

 - how long the pain lasts